digital-futures-academy/js-fundamentals/src/challenge4.md

 Q1 & 2.
 In JavaScript, functions are treated as 'First Class citizens' - They can be stored in variables, passed to other functions as arguments, and be returned from other functions as values.

 Q3.
-A function declaration defines a function that will be executed when it is invoked (called).
-Before ES6, the syntax looked like this:
+A Function declaration creates a Function object.
+It is made up of the Function keyword followed by a function name.
+The syntax looks like this:

     <!-- function myFunction() {} -->

-In ES6, arrow functions are now used and the function is commonly stored in a variable:

-const myFunction = () => {}

-Calling a function means executing a function that has already been defined, which is usually done like this:
+Calling a function means executing a function that has already been declared, which is usually done like this:

     <!-- myFunction(); -->